k2view-academy/K2View-Academy/articles/98_installation_and_upgrade/Install_Fabric_Web_Studio_v2-1/Installation.md

 ### **Step 3**: Download

 There are two options to obtain the Docker Compose Runtime for Fabric Web Studio.
-You can download a zip file or clone the content from K2view's Blueprints.
+You can download a zip file (recommended) or clone the content from K2view's Blueprints.

-#### Option: Download The Latest Version of Fabric Web Studio for Docker Compose
+#### Option (Recommended): Download The Latest Version of Fabric Web Studio for Docker Compose

-You can download the latest version of Fabric Web Studio for Docker Compose from this location:
+The recommended approach is to download the latest version of Fabric Web Studio for Docker Compose from this location:

 ```bash
 https://nexus.share.cloud.k2view.com/repository/k2view-download/web-studio/Studio-Docker-latest.zip